JexieWren/wordpress-charlotte/develop-customizable-react-dashboard-modules-using-wordpress-as-a-headless-backend.md

-# Building a Modular React Admin Dashboard Using WordPress as a Headless CMS
+# Develop Customizable React Dashboard Modules Using WordPress as a Headless Backend

 As I embarked on my journey as a web developer many years ago, the prospect of creating custom administrative interfaces often felt like an insurmountable challenge.
 Crafting modular, reusable components seemed like a skill reserved for seasoned engineers at prominent agencies.